Stari Grad plain Hvar Island

 Luxury Villa Cliff with Heated Pool

 For a perfect summer vacation book Luxury Villa Cliff with Heated Pool.
-This five-star villa near Stari Grad offers a tranquil oasis located 30 meters from the sea.
+This five-star villa near Stari Grad offers a tranquil oasis only 30 meters from the sea.

 Luxury Villa Cliff with Heated Pool